 What You Do and What You Don’t Need

 Let’s just start by saying that you can make plenty of things with just your air fryer unit and no air fryer accessories.
-Don’t think that you have to immediately cough up for loads of accessories.
+Don’t think that you have to immediately cough up for loads of extra bits and pieces.
 The standard basket, pan and tray that are included in all models are all you need to make sweet potato fries, spicy chicken wings and a batch of crunchy arancini.

 However, if you want to really make the most of your new toy and all of its cooking functions, then arming yourself with a few extras is a good idea.
 All you have to do is decide what you want to cook and the accessories you should buy will become clear.

 Before you do anything other than window shopping, a word of warning first.